 Entering Uncharted Waters

 Online licensure-based programs are trending and with good reason.
 Graduate health and social services programs have more job postings than degrees conferred annually!
 Taking high contact programs like these and converting them to online is challenging, yes, but ensures a knowledgeable and staffed future field.
 We speak with many institutions that do not believe they can scale programs that require clinical or field placements.
 Graduate health and social services programs such as the Master of Social Work, Master of Clinical Mental Health Counseling, Master of Nursing, and Master of Speech-Language Pathology are experiencing tremendous online growth nationally, proving that quality clinical education can be delivered to a distributed population of students at scale.
 Our experience working with these innovative programs has taught us that there is a great opportunity for those institutions who are willing to build on their existing on-campus programs and deliver an exceptional online student experience.
 That said, we also understand the very real concerns of those institutions that do not have experience translating their on-ground programs into an online delivery modality.

-Exploring the option of growing one of these programs does not make a school a sellout, instead, it further establishes a program’s reputation as an innovator and thought leader in the field.
+Exploring the option of growing one of these programs does not make a school a sellout, instead, it further establishes a program’s reputation as an innovator and thought the leader in the field.
 It shifts the conversation from complaining about field shortages to taking action and realizing actual improvements to our nation’s access to care and health.
 Schools that embrace the online classroom move from being a small contributor to an impactful change agent; regulating how institutions prepare students for their professional careers.
-In one sentence, online licensure-based programs are a game changer at the University and national level.
+In one sentence, online licensure-based programs are a game-changer at the university and national level.